-As the tooth is built up with resin, Dr. Anna will use a special UV light to harden the composite material, and use special dental tools to shape and sculpt it, restoring its shape, integrity, and structure.
+As the tooth is built up with resin, your dentist in Rancho Mission Viejo will use a special UV light to harden the composite material, and use special dental tools to shape and sculpt it, restoring its shape, integrity, and structure.

 Once the tooth has been restored, Dr. Anna will perform a final check to make sure the new tooth fits properly into your bite, and looks and feels completely natural.
 Then, you’ll be sent home, or the process will be repeated if you’re having multiple teeth treated with bonding at our office.